Nimastic/Nimastic/README.md

 [Links to your latest blog posts or external articles.]

 ## 📬 Get in Touch
-- LinkedIn: [your LinkedIn profile]
+- LinkedIn: www.linkedin.com/in/jerielchan
-- Twitter: [your Twitter account]
+- Personal Website: www.jerielchan.com
-- Personal Website: [your website URL]
+- Telegram: www.t.me/jerielchan

 ## 📝 License
 [If you apply licenses to your projects, mention them here.]